apache/nuttx/configs/metro-m4/README.txt

          This hangs when I try to enable the peripheral clock.

   2018-09-01:  I found a workaround by substituting OSCULP32K for XOSC32
-    as the source to GCLK3:
+    as the source to GCLK3.

-    -#define BOARD_GCLK3_SOURCE  5  /* Select XOSC32K as GCLK3 source */
-    +#define BOARD_GCLK3_SOURCE  4  /* Select OSCULP32K as GCLK3 source */

 With that workaround, the port gets past all clock and USART  configuration.
 A new configuration option was added, CONFIG_METRO_M4_32KHZXTAL.
 By default this workaround is in place.
     But you can enable CONFIG_METRO_M4_32KHZXTAL if you want to further study the XOSC32K problem.

-    With that workaround (and a bunch of other fixes), the basic NSH configuration appears fully function, indicating the the board bring- up is complete:
+    With that workaround (and a bunch of other fixes), the basic NSH configuration appears fully function, indicating the the board bring- up is complete.

-      NuttShell (NSH) NuttX-7.25
-      nsh> help
-      help usage:  help [-v] [<cmd>]

-        [           cmp         false       mkdir       set         uname
-        ?           dirname     help        mh          sh          usleep
-        basename    dd          hexdump     mv          sleep       xd
-        break       echo        kill        mw          test
-        cat         exec        ls          rm          time
-        cp          exit        mb          rmdir       true

-      Builtin Apps:
-      nsh>

     There are additional drivers ported from SAML21 which has, in most cases, identical peripherals.
 None of these drivers have been verified on the SAMD51, However.
 These include:  DMAC, I2C, SPI, and USB.

-    The timer interrupt appears to be running too fast.
-From the NSH console, I see that sleep 5 seems to take about 1 second, sleep 10 seems to take about 2 seconds.

 Unlocking FLASH
 ===============